dionyself/leaky/README.md

 # requirements
 python3.6, virtualenv, docker

-# clone the repo, and then run the included script
+# Clone the repo, and then run the included script
+Map the domains on your hosts file
+`127.0.0.1 leaky.com test.leaky.com`
 run.sh

+# Visit to login
+test.leaky.com:8000/graphql